Foma Kozhyn: Biography

 After the ratification of the Starobilsk agreement, which established an alliance between the Bolsheviks and Makhnovists, the insurgents were able to retake their capital of Huliaipole, before being ordered to continue with their offensive operations.
 While Makhno himself remained behind in Huliaipole, Kozhyn and his machine-gun regiment continued on, as part of the detachment led by Semen Karetnyk.
 Along the way, the insurgent detachment captured Oleksandrivsk and Melitopol, pushing the Russian Army all the way back to Crimea.
 On 9 November, Mikhail Frunze ordered the Insurgent Army to cross the Syvash.
 Early in the morning, Kozhyn's machine gun regiment followed Oleksiy Marchenko's insurgent cavalry over the crossing, under heavy fire, which seriously wounded Kozhyn himself.
 Once the crossing was made, the insurgents and other units of the Red Army managed to drive back the Russian Army into a retreat.
 An attempted counterattack by the Kuban Cossacks, led by Ivan Barbovich, was repelled by Kozhyn's machine-gun regiment.
 This reinforced the Soviet flank and allowed them to continue their offensive, eventually forcing the White movement to evacuate from Crimea.
 A report by August Kork, commander of the 6th Red Army, attributed a leading role in the Soviet victory to Kozhyn's machine-gun regiment.

 Following the Soviet victory over the White movement, the Bolsheviks turned on the Makhnovshchina, attacking the Crimean insurgent units.
-Karetnyk himself was asssassinated, but his detachment managed to escape from the Bolshevik assault in Crimea.
+Karetnyk himself was assassinated, but his detachment managed to escape from the Bolshevik assault in Crimea.
 The insurgents shifted once again into guerrilla warfare, with Kozhyn leading an isolated detachment against the Red Army.
 In March 1921, the detachment led by Shchus and Kozhyn managed to reestablish contact with Nestor Makhno, who subsequently ordered them to rendezvous with other insurgent units in Poltava.
 In May 1921, Kozhyn made the rendezvous, which drew together 2,000 cavalry and multiple infantry regiments, in order to attack Bolshevik requisitioning units in eastern Ukraine.
 Over the subsequent months, the insurgents faced continuous losses, with many being captured or killed.

 On 22 July 1921, Roberts Eidemanis telegraphed the Red Army command in Kharkiv and demanded the execution of Foma Kozhyn, who was lined up before a firing squad and shot.